Creative Writing, Briefly.

 The Briefly Method

 Writing a book is overwhelming when you treat it like one massive task.
 The Briefly Method is your endurance plan for storytelling.
-It’s not about punishing marathon sessions or sprinting until burnout.
-It’s about short, strategic intervals that build creative stamina and reduce resistance—so you actually want to come back tomorrow.
+I don’t recommend punishing marathon sessions or sprinting until burnout.
+Instead, this method advances short, strategic intervals that build creative stamina and reduce resistance, so you actually want to come back tomorrow.

 The Briefly Method breaks the process into repeatable intervals—short, focused cycles that build momentum without burnout.
 Each interval has distinct phases that help you plan, draft, reset, and refine.
 Think of it as interval training for your creative life: sustainable, structured, and designed to carry you across the finish line.